-Using standard OpenAI API calls via the LLM Mesh#
+Using OpenAI-compatible API calls via the LLM Mesh#

-An OpenAI-compatible API Python client is available for text completion requests through the LLM Mesh.
-The LLM Mesh provides a governed way to access multiple providers.
+An OpenAI-compatible Python client is available for the LLM Mesh.
+You can use it to send both Chat Completions API and Responses API requests through the same governed endpoint.
 Instead of handling separate API keys and endpoints for each provider, you can use the LLM Mesh to:

 • Access multiple models using OpenAI’s standard Python format …